solo-1234/GetRecordsInCollection/README.md

 # GetRecordsInTextCollection
 This Invocable Action mimics the built in Get Records element, and allows you to find records where a field matches one of a list of valid values.
+Note: This requires the Extract Strings from Collection (USF) action.
+See: https://unofficialsf.com/from-ragan-walker-and-captech-easy-deduping-with-the-new-extract-strings-from-collection-actions/.

 ## Inputs
 * **objectName:** the object to search for